MrinalAich/Information-Retreival/Indexing/Readme.txt

 Following packages are needed to run the program:
-1. BeautifulSoup
-Terminal command: sudo pip install bs4
+1. BeautifulSoup : sudo pip install bs4
-2. Matplotlib
-Terminal command: sudo pip install matplotlib
+2. Matplotlib    : sudo pip install matplotlib
-3. NLTK
-Terminal command: sudo pip install nltk
+3. NLTK          : sudo pip install nltk
-4. Numpy
-Terminal command: sudo pip install numpy
+4. Numpy         : sudo pip install numpy

 * In case pip is not already installed in the system, run this command to install pip first: sudo easy_install pip.